The origins of Workship: How to Use your Work to Worship God

 About Kara

-Kara Martin is the author of Workship: How to Use your Work to Worship God, and Workship 2: How to Flourish at Work; co-author of Keeping Faith: How Christian organisation can stay true to the way of Jesus, and was co-editor of Transforming Vocation: Connecting Theology, Church, and the Workplace for a Flourishing World.
+Kara Martin is the author of Workship: How to Use your Work to Worship God, and Workship 2: How to Flourish at Work; co-author of Keeping Faith: How Christian organisations can stay true to the way of Jesus, and was co-editor of Transforming Vocation: Connecting Theology, Church, and the Workplace for a Flourishing World.
 She is a lecturer with Mary Andrews College and Adjunct Professor with Gordon-Conwell Theological Seminary, Boston.
 Kara is also a Visiting Fellow with the Mockler Center for Faith and Ethics in the Public Square and on the Board of the Theology of Work Project in the US.
 She has worked in media and communications, human resources, business analysis and policy development roles, in a variety of organisations, and as a consultant.
 Kara has presented, taught and run workshops in churches and theological colleges in Indonesia, Singapore, Malaysia, the US, New Zealand and throughout Australia.
 She has published in Faith in Business Quarterly (Cambridge, UK).

 Stay tuned for news about a new book about the ten key skills, knowledge and values for a flourishing faith–work connection, aimed at helping Christians stay faith-full in workplace settings.